ulisesrey/ulisesrey/README.md

 #### - Computer Vision and Image Processing:

    - [Zero Shot Object Detection](https://github.com/ulisesrey/zero_shot_object_detection/): A proof of concept Zero Shot Object Detection with Owl2.
 It can be used to query an image with one or multiple text queries.
    - [imutils](https://github.com/ulisesrey/imutils/): An image processing repository to analyze microscopy images that I wrote for my research at the University of Vienna.
-It is being used and further developed by the researchers in the Zimmer Lab.
+It is being used and further developed by researchers from the Neurobiology Department at the University of Vienna.
   - [Fiji Macros](https://github.com/ulisesrey/fiji_macros/): A compilation of macros and scripts for the image processing software Fiji (ImageJ).
 #### - Natural Language Processing (NLP) and Large Language Models (LLMs):
    - [Retrieval Augmented Generation (RAG)](https://github.com/ulisesrey/RAG): Implemented RAG to retrieve information from large documents.
 Used Langchain and Chroma to build the vector store, and Langsmith for logging and evaluation.